jrBordet/RxComposableArchitecture/README.md

 ## License

-RxPrimeTime is available under the MIT license.
+RxComposableArchitecture is available under the MIT license.
 See the LICENSE file for more info.